 War is a driver for technological change, and the evolution of weapons can be seen by studying the design of the Civil War weapons cataloged in this attractive full-color reference book.

-Some of our ebook collections will allow you to checkout an eBook for use on your mobile devices such as a Kindle, Nook, etc, while others will allow online viewing only.
+Some of our eBook collections will allow you to check out an eBook for use on your mobile device (such as a Kindle) while others will allow online viewing only.

 A concise and well-informed introduction to the most traumatic and bloodiest war in American history.
 Examines the deep-rooted causes of the war and the political and military leadership of the North and the South.
 Recounts the events that led from the early battles through the terrible confrontations at Gettysburg and Vicksburg to the South's final surrender at Appomattox in 1865.
 Complete with maps, chronology and details of further resources, this is the ideal introduction to the war that shaped American history.

 In Trials and Triumphs, Marilyn Mayer Culpepper provides incomparable insights into women's lives during America's Civil War era.
 Her respect for these nineteenth-century women and their experiences, as well as her engaging and intimate style, enable Culpepper to transport readers into a tumultuous time of death, destruction, and privationinto a world turned upside down, an environment that seemed as strange to contemporaries as it does in our own time.